jundalisay/sp/content/en/superphysics/principles/chapter-01f.md

 The distubances are caused by 2 Forces of Positive and Negative.
 Free will and spirit is associated with the Positive.
 Determinism and force is associated with the Negative.

+So free will depends on the state of the level of influence:
+- Higher dimensions have more free will
+- Lower dimensions have less free will

 <!-- Life is an effect of the Positive Force and is real.
 It is physical reality that is an illusion.  -->